Last Updated on April 23, 2021

 This insoluble food ingredient (the typical roughage) acts like a “natural bulking agent”.
 It is found mainly in vegetables, fruits, most whole grains, most beans, brans and flax seeds.
-Even if they have no direct effect, they help our digestive system by their pure presence.
+Even if these agents have no direct effect, they help our digestive system organs by their pure presence.
 That's because they increase stool mass and move content through the colon.

-As you can see many healthy foods like fruits, vegetables or legumes contain a mixture of soluble and insoluble fiber.
-Regardless of whether they are soluble or insoluble, dietary roughage is good for our health.
+As you can see many healthy produce like fruits, vegetables or legumes contain a mixture of soluble and insoluble fiber.
+Regardless of whether they act as natural gelling or stool bulking agents, dietary fiber is good for our health.
 Let’s take a closer look.

 Top 5 health benefits of fiber

 When physicians first discovered dietary roughage, they thought it was useless and just a bulk or “ballast” for our body.
-That’s why here in Germany we still call this fibrous component “Ballaststoff”.
-Today, however, the diverse health benefits of fiber are well researched.
+That's why here in Germany we still call this fibrous component “Ballaststoff”.
+Today, however, the diverse health benefits of these natural laxatives are well researched.